Skip to main content

 Directed by Ron Shelton

 In what is his best and most sincere performance as well as a smart movie overall, Bull Durham follows players in the minor leagues as they show us that there is more to baseball than just the act of playing it.
 Annie Savoy (Susan Sarandon) has a tradition where she chooses one player from the Durham Bulls each season and teaches them the ways of romance paired with literature, which is ultimately supposed to improve their baseball performance, but she encounters trouble when she meets minor league veteran Crash Davis (Costner) who throws off her whole strategy with his no-BS approach.
 With fantastic performances from Costner, Susan Sarandon, and Tim Robbins, we take part in a romantic comedy that takes the genre and becomes so much more.
-Besides its clever writing and original plot, Costner’s performance is so hilarious, charming, and sincere that it makes for his most unforgettable and best film to date.
+Besides its clever writing and original plot, Costner’s performance is so hilarious, charming, and sincere that it makes for the most unforgettable and best Kevin Costner films to date.

 Editors' Recommendations